-Short Writing Assignments (SWA): There are 14 SWAs covering the assigned readings indicated in the course schedule.
+Short Writing Assignments (SWA): There are 13 SWAs covering the assigned readings indicated in the course schedule.
 These assignments are designed to ensure comprehension of the readings.
 These are also preparation for the types of questions on your exams.
+Of the 13 SWAs, I use the best 10 grades.
+All SWAs are written in formal style, as argumentative essays, and are a minimum of 450 words.